pavoldanis/este/Readme.md

 ###Ok.
 I Got it, What's Next?

 Take a look at the app.
 It defines structure, namespacing (by features ftw), how component uses templates, custom events, compilation into one über small file.
 This is just the beginning.
-TodoMVC (mobile version) is in process.
+ShopMVC (mobile version) is in process.
 In the meantime, see what `assets/js/*` namespaces contains yet.

 Node run options described in `assets/js/dev/run.coffee`.

 ###Near Future

-  - TodoMVC (mobile version)
+  - ShopMVC (mobile version)
   - localization

 ###Blog